manassaloi/manassaloi.github.io/_posts/2021-09-30-creator-economy-crypto.markdown

 ---
 layout: post
-title:  "Crypto and creator economy"
+title:  "Crypto and the creator economy"
 ---

 There are too many things happening in crypto right now.
 My thoughts on a few trends.